100 Notable alumni of

 -

 Cameron Jerrell Newton is an American former professional football quarterback who played in the National Football League (NFL) for 11 seasons, primarily with the Carolina Panthers.
-He is the NFL leader in career quarterback rushing touchdowns and third in career quarterback rushing yards.
+Nicknamed "Super Cam", he is second in career quarterback rushing touchdowns and third in career quarterback rushing yards.
 Following a stint with the Florida Gators, Newton played college football for the Auburn Tigers, winning the Heisman Trophy and the 2011 BCS National Championship Game as a junior.
-He was selected first overall by the Panthers in the 2011 NFL draft, where he holds franchise records for passing yards, passing touchdowns, and rushing touchdowns.
+He was selected first overall by the Panthers in the 2011 NFL draft.

 -